Toward Low-Latency, High-Fidelity Calibration of the LIGO Detectors with Enhanced Monitoring Tools

-The implementation of the real time calibration monitoring system has allowed for quick identification of problems with LIGO calibrated data and sanity checks on our computed calibration systematic error estimates.
-For example, in the early months of O4, the LIGO Hanford detector was running at higher power.
+The implementation of the real-time calibration monitoring system has allowed for quick identification of problems with LIGO calibrated data and sanity checks on our computed calibration systematic error estimates.
+For example, in the early months of O4, the LIGO Hanford detector was operating with a higher laser power.
 The thermalization effects resulting from the higher laser power led to systematic errors in our modeled sensing function, as discussed in \sref{sec:cal_challenges}.
-The real time calibration monitoring system clearly showed the trend of larger systematic errors at the beginning of lock stretches when the detector was thermalizing, as shown in Figs.~\ref{fig:monplots_time} and~\ref{fig:monplots_violin}.
+The real-time calibration monitoring system clearly showed the trend of larger systematic errors during times of thermalization, as shown in figures~\ref{fig:monplots_time} and~\ref{fig:monplots_violin}.
 The effects are particularly apparent at the lowest frequency monitoring lines, where the thermalization effects have the largest impact on the detector sensing function.

-The real time calibraiton monitoring system has also been employed to study the Pcal absolute references.
+The real-time calibration monitoring system has also been employed to study the Pcal absolute references.
 Using the characteristic feature of the interferometer that it cannot distinguish whether the X-end or the Y-end test mass was displaced, the two Pcal signals at each end station can be combined to provide a more accurate absolute calibration.
 This formalism was developed in O3~\cite{bhattacharjee2020fiducial}.
-During O4, two frequencies, excited $0.1$ Hz apart, were continuously monitored at both the Hanford and Livingston sites.
-Fig \ref{fig:pcalxy} shows a time series of the quantity $\eta^{\rm X}_R / \eta^{\rm Y}_R$ for the LIGO Hanford detector, where
+During O4, two frequencies $f_{\rm X}$ and $f_{\rm Y}$, excited $0.1$ Hz apart, were continuously monitored at both the Hanford and Livingston sites.
+Figure \ref{fig:pcalxy} shows a time series of the quantity $\eta^{\rm X}_R / \eta^{\rm Y}_R$ for the LIGO Hanford detector, where

 and $\tilde h^{\rm X,Y}_{\rm pcal}$ refers to the injected signal by the X-,Y-end Pcal in units of strain.
 Or, more directly,